-

 Getty Images

 Since last March, he's been doing this thing where he appears in public with an apparently bloody, swollen, bandaged face.
 He performed on "SNL" and appeared at the AMAs and the VMAs in various states of recovery.
 Then, last month, he released the video for "Save Your Tears," which showed him "post-plastic surgery" with a botched face (built from prosthetics).
-Finally, on February 3, a reporter from 'Variety' asked him what it symbolizes as he rehearsed for Sunday's performance.
+Finally, on February 3, a reporter from Variety asked him what it symbolizes as he rehearsed for his Super Bowl performance.
 He replied, "The significance of the entire head bandages is reflecting on the absurd culture of Hollywood celebrity and people manipulating themselves for superficial reasons to please and be validated."
-Now, are you ready for some football?

 -